 We make distributions based on a number of factors, including an estimate of taxable earnings per common share.
 Dividends distributed and taxable and GAAP earnings will typically differ due to items such as fair value adjustments, differences in premium amortization and discount accretion, and nondeductible general and administrative expenses.
 Our dividend per share may be substantially different than our taxable earnings and GAAP earnings per share.
-Our GAAP earnings (loss) per share for the three and nine month periods ended September 30, 2015 were (\$0.68) and \$0.49, respectively.
+Our GAAP loss per share for the three month periods ended March 31, 2016 and 2015 were \$0.94 and \$0.32, respectively.